FuelLabs/fuel-indexer/docs/src/reference-guide/components/graphql/queries.md

 The `entity` field corresponds to the name of an entity defined in your [schema](./schema.md) and the sub-fields are the fields defined on that entity type; entities and fields are stored in the database using the names defined in the schema, so make sure that your query uses those same names as well.

 Let's refer back to the [block explorer](../../../examples/block-explorer.md) example for an illustration.
-After the block data has been indexed, we can retrieve information about the blocks by querying for information on the explorer indexer's playground; you can get to the playground by starting the block explorer example using the instructions on the page and navigating to `http://localhost:29987/api/graph/fuel_examples/explorer_indexer`.
+After the block data has been indexed, we can retrieve information about the blocks by querying for information on the indexer's playground; you can get to the playground by starting the block explorer example using the instructions on the page and navigating to `http://localhost:29987/api/graph/fuel_examples/explorer_indexer`.

 ```txt
 query {